Childhood cancer treatments

 Radiation therapy treats cancer using high-energy x-ray beams.
 The beams target cancer cells from outside the body and destroy fast-growing cells, such as cancer cells.

-A bone marrow or blood stem cell transplant is a two-step process of elimination by chemotherapy and / or radiation of deficient bone marrow (or malignant cells) followed by replacement of the deficient marrow or cells by an infusion of healthy blood stem cells.
+A bone marrow or blood stem cell transplant involves chemotherapy and/or radiation and replacement of the damaged bone marrow or cancer cells by healthy blood stem cells.

 Sometimes, if your child has lost a lot of weight or has not been eating very well for a period of time, they may need tube feeding.